petrzakopal/cartos/README.md

 # When running on the Orange Pi 3 W

+> [!WARNING]
+> The USB ACS Reader must be reconnected after the system reboots and the service/app
+> running cartos must be also restarted.

 After the board reboots, there is a need to unplug and plug the USB of the NFC reader, then run

 ```sh